fitzy1321/dotfiles/README.md

 ## Installation

-Once you install vscode, run this command to install extensions: `make vsc-ext`

-### Clone this repo and run these commands to create my dev workflow
+Clone this repo and run these commands to create my dev workflow.
 My recommendation is clone this repo into `$HOME/.dotfiles` like this

 ```git clone <this repo> .dotfiles```